-Join Jess Chadwick for an in-depth discussion in this video Validate form post data, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Validate form post data, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that we've got data posting…from the browser, back to to a controller action,…let's validate that data…so that we can make sure only clean,…legitimate data makes it into our system.…ASP.NET Core MVC has a really interesting way…of specifying validation rules…and that is by attaching them right to the properties…that they are validating.…Since our form is posting data via the post class,…let's just start decorating that class…with validation rules.…To begin with, let's mark the title…and body properties as required,…meaning that they have to have at least some text in them…in order to be valid.…